aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/project/getduration/_index.md

 Duration object.

+### Remarks

+This method should be used carefully because it returns different durations depending on Project.DurationFormat setting.
+For example, GetWork(1.0) will return 1 hour when Project.DurationFormat is TimeUnitType.Hour or 1 day if Project.DurationFormat is TimeUnitType.Day.

 ### Examples

 Shows how to create a &lt;see cref="Aspose.Tasks.Duration" /&gt; instance with default project's duration format by using project fabric methods.